Lucile Wheeler: Racing career

 The early 1950s was still a time when resources for Canadian skiers were extremely limited.
 There was very little in the way of government funding to cover expenses for skiers wishing to compete on the world stage or to pay for professional training.
 Recognizing their daughter's gifts, her parents bore the expense for her to spend several winters training in Kitzbühel, Austria.
 It paid off when she became the first North American Olympic medalist in the downhill in alpine skiing, winning the bronze in 1956 at Cortina d'Ampezzo, Italy.
 She followed this with a spectacular performance at the 1958 World Championships in Bad Gastein, Austria, where she won both the downhill and the giant slalom and took silver in the combined.
 Upon her return to Canada a month later, she received tumultuous receptions.

 Wheeler's breakthrough performance resulted in an increase in government funding that enabled other Canadian skiers to compete at the international level.
 Her achievements were also instrumental in increasing the popularity of the sport both nationwide and in her native Quebec where what was once a remote destination in the Laurentian mountains for only a limited few became a thriving ski area with an abundance of quality facilities that attracts hundreds of thousands of skiers every winter.

 World Championship results

 From 1948 through 1980, the Winter Olympics were also the World Championships for alpine skiing.

 Wheeler qualified for the 1950 championships, but did not attend.

 Olympic results

 After racing

 Following her retirement from competitive racing at age 24 in 1959, Wheeler, along with Réal Charette, was a ski instructor in a film made at the Banff ski resort that won the American Library Association's award as the best educational sports film of 1960.
-Wheeler married CFL Hall of Fame player Kaye Vaughan of Kansas in June 1960, and the couple lived for a time in Ottawa, but in 1967 they moved to the village of Knowlton in the heart of a Quebec ski area known as the Eastern Townships.
+In June 1960, Wheeler married Kaye Vaughan, former player with the Ottawa Rough Riders and member of the Canadian Football League Hall of Fame.
+The couple lived for a time in Ottawa, but in 1967 they moved to the village of Knowlton, Quebec, in the heart of a ski area in the Eastern Townships.
 The mother of two children, she organized a ski program at Knowlton High School for children aged 14 and under.